Welcome to Cadabam's Hospitals

 The first session is typically an assessment where the therapist gathers information about your history and goals.
 It’s a safe space to build rapport and begin outlining a treatment plan.

-Cadabam’s conducts a detailed initial evaluation to understand each patient’s unique challenges.
+Cadabam’s Hospitals conducts a detailed initial evaluation to understand each patient’s unique challenges.
 This allows us to tailor a specific blend of therapies, ensuring a personalized and effective treatment journey.

 Psychotherapy is effective in helping monitor and to change the destructive eating habits characteristic of people with eating disorders, helping them identify and change their negative thought patterns related to self-image, weight, and shape, and replace them with healthier, more constructive ways of thinking and perceiving.